-Investment processing solutions consist of application and business process outsourcing services, professional services and transaction-based services.
+Investment processing platforms include outsourced software and processing services, professional services and transaction-based services.
 We offer these services to providers of institutional and private-client wealth management services, including banks, trust companies, independent wealth advisers and other financial services firms.
-We also deliver these solutions, combined with our investment management programs, to investment advisors and other financial services firms that provide wealth management services to their advisory clients.
+We also deliver these platforms, combined with our investment management platform, to investment advisors and other wealth management and financial services firms.

-Application services are delivered through two proprietary software applications: TRUST 3000® and the SEI Wealth PlatformSM (the SEI Wealth Platform or the Platform).
-We own, maintain and operate these applications and associated information processing infrastructure and facilities, and are responsible for customer support.
-We design and develop enhancements to these proprietary applications.
-Through our wholly-owned subsidiaries, we also provide business-process outsourcing services including custodial and sub-custodial services, and back-office accounting services integrated with these software applications.
+Investment processing services are delivered through two proprietary platforms: TRUST 3000® and the SEI Wealth Platformss (the SEI Wealth Platform).
+We own, develop, maintain and operate these software applications and associated information processing infrastructure and facilities.
+Through our wholly-owned subsidiaries, we also provide business-process outsourcing services including custodial and sub-custodial services and back-office accounting services.

-The TRUST 3000 product is a comprehensive trust and investment accounting system that provides securities processing and investment accounting for all types of domestic and global securities, and support for multiple account types, including personal trust, corporate trust, institutional trust and non-trust investment accounts.
+The TRUST 3000 platform is a comprehensive trust and investment accounting system that provides securities processing and investment accounting for all types of domestic and global securities and support for multiple account types, including personal trust, corporate trust, institutional trust and non-trust investment accounts.
+This platform is delivered as Software as a Service (SaaS) or as Platform as a Service (PaaS).

 The SEI Wealth Platform provides a global, unified and scalable platform for operating a wealth management business.
-This comprehensive solution includes investment processing and infrastructure services, and advanced capabilities to support wealth advisory, asset management, and wealth administration functions.
-The Platform provides global wealth management capabilities including a 24/7 operating model, global securities processing, and multi-currency accounting and reporting.
+This comprehensive platform includes investment processing and infrastructure services, and advanced capabilities to support wealth advisory, asset management, and wealth administration functions.
+The Platform also provides global wealth management capabilities including a 24/7 operating model, global securities processing, and multi-currency accounting and reporting.
 Built around a client-centric relationship model, the Platform has an open architecture and supports workflow management and straight-through processing.

-We began delivering the SEI Wealth Platform to private banks and independent wealth advisers in the United Kingdom in 2007 and to banks in the United States in 2012.
-We have also implemented select groups of new and existing investment advisor clients in the United States.
+The Platform is offered in SaaS and PaaS delivery modes.
+We began delivering the SEI Wealth Platform (PaaS) to private banks and independent wealth advisers in the United Kingdom in 2007, to banks in the United States in 2012, and to investment advisor clients in the United States in 2015.
+We are currently implementing our first SaaS bank client through a multi-year conversion.

-Investment processing revenues are earned as monthly fees for contracted services including software licenses, information processing and business-process outsourcing.
+Investment processing revenues are earned as monthly fees for contracted SaaS and PaaS services.
 Revenues are primarily earned based upon the type and number of investor accounts serviced or as a percentage of the market value of the clients' assets processed.
 These revenues are recognized in Information processing and software servicing fees on the accompanying Consolidated Statements of Operations.